AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Bit Manipulation

 #### Array and bit Manipulation:
-- Solved Gray Code on leetcode with tc of O(n) and sc of O(1) Beats 81.82% in runtime and 52% in Memory with JavaScript
+- Solved Bitwise AND of Numbers Range on leetcode with tc of O(n) and sc of O(1) Beats 81.82% in runtime and 52% in Memory with JavaScript